Final Destination 5: Plot

 During a workplace argument, Nathan accidentally kills his coworker Roy Carson.
 When the other survivors hear this, they deduce that Nathan must have stolen Roy's lifespan.
-Sam realizes that Dennis would be next on the list when, suddenly, a machine launches a wrench into his face, killing him.
+Sam realizes that Dennis would be next on the list when, suddenly, a machine launches a wrench into Dennis' face, killing him.
 That evening, Sam and Molly rekindle their relationship at a restaurant.
-They are interrupted by Peter, who seeks to steal Molly's lifespan, resenting her for being destined to survive the collapse.
+However, they are interrupted by Peter, who seeks to steal Molly's lifespan, resenting her for being destined to survive the collapse.
 Agent Block intervenes but is shot by Peter, who steals his lifespan.
-Despite this, Peter tries to kill Molly to eliminate witnesses, but is saved by Sam, who impales and kills Peter with a meat spit.
+Despite this, Peter tries to kill Molly to eliminate witnesses but is saved by Sam, who impales and kills Peter with a meat spit.
 After Peter's gun misfires and misses Sam, he concludes that Peter stole Block's lifespan.

 Two weeks later, Sam and Molly board a plane to Paris and witness six high school students and a teacher being escorted out, revealing that it is Volée Airlines Flight 180.
 Upon takeoff, Sam overhears that one of the students panicked after having a vision of the plane exploding, resulting in their removal.
 (Note: As depicted in Final Destination (2000)) Sam and Molly realize it is too late as the plane explodes, killing everyone aboard.
 Meanwhile, at a memorial for Roy, Nathan learns from a co-worker that Roy had an undiagnosed brain aneurysm and that he could have died at any moment if he had lived.
-As Nathan realizes the implications, the landing gear from Flight 180 crushes him.
+As Nathan realizes the implications, the landing gear from Flight 180 crashes through the roof and crushes him to death.

+Cast

+Additionally, archive footage from the production of the original 2000 film features Devon Sawa as Alex Browning.